zshi719/2025-Data-24100/class_notes/03_docker.md

 <!-- markdown-link-check-disable -->
   - For example, consider the image provided for [python](https://hub.docker.com/_/python).
 On this page the tags look like `3.10.15-bookworm`.
 The first number in this example (`3.10.15`) represents the version of python that is going to be installed if you use the image with this tag.
 The second component `bookworm` is the nickname for a version of [Debian](https://wiki.debian.org/DebianReleases), one of the most common versions of Linux used to build images.
 <!-- markdown-link-check-enable -->
 - Other common operating system designations are: `slim` and `alpine` which have different underlying operating systems.
 Why would people use different versions?
 Each operating system has different strengths and weaknesses; different systems are also different sizes.
-Smaller sizes mean faster performance but at the cost of features, but can make a large difference is putting into production.
+Smaller sizes mean faster performance but at the cost of features, but can make a large difference when putting into production.

 <div align="center">
 <table>